Emissions of heavy metals (Mercury, Lead, Cadmium and other metals)

 In the second part of this study, an attempt has been made to estimate the historical anthropogenic emissions as a direct result of the widespread usage of PCBs for a period of 70 years.
 The historical emission of 22 PCB congeners is estimated to be between 440 and 91722 t, with 7709 as the average value (Breivik et al., 2002b).
 In accordance with this three emission scenario were developed, in particular, low emission, average emission, and high emission scenario.
 In spite of the major uncertainties, the study is considered as a first important step towards the establishment of a global PCB emission inventory with congener resolution.
 The importance of temperature as a key parameter in controlling and affecting both the absolute value of PCB emissions as well as the PCB emission profile is emphasized.

 The third part of this study presents an update of preceding PCB emission database.
 This work takes into account updated information on PCB production, as well as new data on the chemical composition of various technical mixtures for which less information had been available earlier.
 The methodology to estimate temporal trends of PCB usage is improved.
 The authors have also included projected emissions up to year 2100, which can facilitate predictions of future environmental exposure.
-The national emission data for each of the 114 countries considered is spatially resolved on a 1º1º grid for each congener and year, using population density as a surrogate (Breivik et al., 2007), as indicated for PCB-153 for 2000 (kg/cell/y) in the figure:
+The national emission data for each of the 114 countries considered is spatially resolved on a 1º1º grid for each congener and year, using population density as a surrogate (Breivik et al., 2007), as indicated for PCB-153 for 2000 (kg/cell/y).

 HCB had been actively used in industry and for agricultural purposes.
 HCB was first introduced in 1933 as a fungicide on the seeds of onions, sorghum and crops such as wheat, barley, oats and rye.
 It is believed that agricultural use of HCB dominated its emissions during the 1950s and 1960s.
 The peak of HCB production was the late 1970s and early 1980s worldwide.
 Production of HCB declined as a result of restrictions on its use.
 The banning of HCB for agricultural use in the 1970s removed the largest single primary source of HCB in the environment (Barber et al., 2005).
 Although HCB production has ceased in most countries, it is still being generated inadvertently as a by-product and/or impurity in several chemical processes, such as the manufacture of chlorinated solvents, chlorinated aromatics and pesticides (Jacoff et al., 1986).
 HCB can be also released to the environment by incomplete combustion and from old dumpsites.